When You Might Need an Alternative Lender Mortgage

 If you are buying a property, lender and brokerage fees come from your pocket.
 If you are refinancing, they are deducted from the mortgage advance, if there is enough equity to do so.

 All fees and costs must be disclosed properly to you according to your provincial regulator’s rules.
-Lender and broker fees are paid on your funding date.
+Lender and broker fees are paid on your funding date, and not before.

 As with most mortgages, you can expect to pay for an appraisal, solicitor and title insurance.